Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleRequestHeaderActionObject.md

 ModifyRequestHeader
 ```

-Create an in-memory object for AzureCDN DeliveryRuleRequestHeaderAction.
+Create an in-memory object for AzureCDN DeliveryRuleRequestHeaderAction

 ## PARAMETERS